MattKevan/framed-image-generator/README.md

 # Cloudinary framed image generator

 Simple shell script to generate Etsy-ready artwork product images from Cloudinary.
-The script will iterate through batches of sequentially numbered images, generating framed, full size and cropped versions of each.
+The script will iterate through batches of sequentially numbered images, generating framed and cropped versions of each.

 Files will be output as JPEGs.